RioKartoffel/JS-Day-21-A/README.md

 The CSS code defines the styles for the "kinetic" element, which creates a spinning animation that looks like a loading spinner.
 The ::before and ::after pseudo-elements are used to create two triangles that rotate around the center of the element, giving the illusion of a spinning wheel.
 The @keyframes rule is used to define the animations for the two triangles.

+ The JavaScript file is included at the bottom of the HTML file using the script tag, but since it's empty, it doesn't affect the behavior of the page.

 Overall, the code creates a simple but visually appealing kinetic loader animation that can be used as a loading spinner on a webpage.